 Our research is closely connected to the work of other researchers from different disciplines.
 In addition to the highly interlinked research within our department, we cooperate with researchers from the departments River ecology, Hydrogeology and Lake research, as well as research from the research units Chemicals in the Environment und Smart Models/ Monitoring.
-Outside UFZ we also cooperate with different researchers, for example colleagues from the Wassercluster Lunz (Dr. Gabriele Weigelhofer) in Austria, the James-Hutton-Institute in Scotland (Prof. Marc Stutter) und the Aarhus University (Prof. Brian Kronvang) in Denmark.
+The research of this group is also linked to the work on natural attenuation of nutrients in the Helmholtz International Research School TRACER.
+Outside UFZ we also cooperate with different researchers, for example colleagues from the Wassercluster Lunz (Dr. Gabriele Weigelhofer) in Austria, the James-Hutton-Institute in Scotland (Prof. Marc Stutter) und the Aarhus University (Prof. Brian Kronvang, Dr. Thomas A. Davidson) in Denmark.

-- We investigate land use effects on ecosystem state variables, ecological functions and biogeochemical cycles of streams.
+- We study land-use effects on ecosystem state variables, ecological functions, and biogeochemical cycling of inland waters.

-- We use experimental investigations at different scales to develop novel approaches for integrative ecosystem management of streams.
+- Here we use experimental studies at different scales to develop new approaches for integrative ecosystem management of inland waters.

-- In our work, we combine measurements by in-situ sensors, stable isotope approaches, biological process measurements and chemical laboratory measurements.
+- Our experimental work combines in-situ measurements by sensors, stable isotope approaches, biological process measurements, spectroscopy & chemometrics, and wet chemistry laboratory measurements.